Cubeir/Vanilla-RTX/README.md

 - Compatibility errors of vanilla resources with ray tracing are resolved through the Enhanced option as much as possible. (accessed from resource pack's settings)
 - Official Child Projects:
   - **Vanilla RTX Opus:** Composition of both Vanilla RTX & Vanilla RTX Normals.
 (Coming along soon!)
-  - **[Vanilla PBR:](https://mcpedl.com/vanilla-pbr)** A branch of Vanilla RTX for Vibrant Visuals graphics mode usable on a wider range of hardware.
+  - **[Vibrant Vanilla PBR:](https://mcpedl.com/vanilla-pbr)** A branch of Vanilla RTX for Vibrant Visuals graphics mode usable on a wider range of hardware.
   - **[Vanilla RTX Pure:](https://mcpedl.com/vanilla-rtx-pure)** A derivation of Vanilla RTX without heightmaps or normal maps which to some players is a more faithful represenation of Vanilla RTX.

 Initial goal of this project was to create a fresh Bedrock Edition equivalent of [Vanilla Normals Renewed](https://github.com/Poudingue/Vanilla-Normals-Renewed).
 This effort later evolved into Vanilla RTX Normals.